Chapter 2:

 “You look even more pale!”
 Aiko giggled, and ducked back with a yelp as he sneezed violently, blinking and shaking his head to clear the glowing spots dancing like fairies.
 “And you sneeze like Wanchan.”

 “Ghuh.”
 He wiped at his nose, pulling the light from his skin before the pointy-eared shadow nosing curiously at the nervous kappa in the water could do anything weird.
-Almost instantly, the world darkened, a snake with legs and a lion-like head lifting away and whirling around him, all red and gold.
+Almost instantly, the world darkened, a more solid dragon lifting away to whirl around him, all red and gold.

 First thing he did was send it to bop Tobira’s open-mouthed face right in the nose.